-Värmevärden's facilities include both heat production, with a total capacity of approximately 786 megawatt thermal, and distribution.
-During the period of the Corporation's ownership in 2011, Värmevärden's heat sales were approximately 780 GWh hours and its revenue was approximately SEK 432 million (or approximately CDN\$65.8 million).
-The following table lists the name, ownership interest and service area in Sweden of Värmevärden's 10 district heating operations as at March 21, 2012:
+Värmevärden's facilities include both heat production, with a total capacity of approximately 786 MW thermal, and distribution.
+In the year ended December 31, 2012, Värmevärden's heat sales were approximately 1.3 TWh hours and its revenue was approximately SEK 648 million (or approximately \$96 million).
+The following table lists the name, ownership interest and service area in Sweden of Värmevärden's 10 district heating operations as at March 21, 2013: